 Dental Crowns and Bridges

-After examining your child’s teeth and their condition, Dr. Kemper may recommend a dental crown or bridge.
+After examining your child’s teeth and their condition, Dr. Kemper in Louisville, KY may recommend a dental crown or bridge.

-- A crown is a cap, or hat, placed over a tooth to protect it and restore its shape and size.
+A dental crown is a cap, or hat, placed over a tooth to protect it and restore its shape and size.

-- The process for a crown is very simple.
+The process for a crown is very simple.
 First, the dentist prepares the tooth, takes an impression, and a perfectly fitting crown is created in a dental lab by a specialist.
 Then the crown is placed over the existing, damaged tooth and cemented into place in the dentist’s office.
+If necessary, the crown will be fitted on a dental implant.

-- A bridge is false teeth that are anchored in place permanently to bridge a gap created by missing teeth.
+A bridge is false teeth that are anchored in place permanently to bridge a gap created by missing teeth.
+These are a great option if your child knocks out a tooth.

-- All-in-One Dentist: While we help many children with Restorative Dentistry, we also are here for the basics, teeth cleaning, cavities, and checkups.
-Why go to several offices to get the dental care your child deserves, when you can get it all done at one office!
+All-in-One Dentist: While we help many children with Restorative Dentistry, we also are here for the basics, teeth cleaning, cavities, and checkups.
+Why go to several offices in Louisville, KY to get the dental care your child deserves, when you can get it all done at one office!

 Bringing Back Your Natural Smile